conan-io/docs/tutorial/developing_packages/package_layout.rst

     When working with :ref:`editable packages<editable_packages>`, the information set in ``self.cpp.source`` and ``self.cpp.build`` will be merged with the information set in ``self.cpp.package`` so that we don't have to declare again something like ``self.cpp.build.libs = ["say"]`` that is the same for the consumers, independently of whether the package is in editable mode or not.
+    ------>>> ADD A NOTE HERE TO TELL USERS TO ONLY DECLARE THE INFORMATION THAT IS DIFFERENT BETWEEN EDITABLE AND REGULAR PACKAGE

 And of course, we can run also a ``conan create`` command.
 When the ``build(self)`` method is run in the conan cache, it is